-Think about what you really want from a job and what will work well in your mental well-being.
-For example, many people who live with depression like to have a flexible job with working from home option.
+Think about what you really want from a job and what will work well in your mental wellbeing.
+For example, many people who live with depression like a flexible job with working from home option.
 One silver lining of the COVID-19 pandemic is that many more companies are offering these options.
 You might also want to avoid high-stress jobs with excessively long hours, as chronic or long-term stress can make depression worse.
 Do a bit of research into companies you’d like to work for.
 Do the company’s values fit well with your own?
 Do they have a reputation for caring about their employees?
 These are important things to consider.

 8. Sign Up With a Job Site